mauricioaznar/personal-portfolio/content/articles/interviews.md

   * Executes the function it was called upon right away.
   * The call() method does not make a copy of the function it is being called on.
 * call() and apply() serve the exact same purpose.
 The only difference between how they work is that call() expects all parameters to be passed in individually, whereas apply() expects an array of all of our parameters.

-### What is a callback?

-* A callback is a function that's passed as an argument to another function.
-The callback will usually be executed after the code has finished.
-* You can create callback functions yourself by writing functions that accept a function as an argument.
-Functions like that are also known as higher-order functions.
-Note that callbacks aren't by default asynchronous.

 <br />